dchen327/pingmote/README.md

 - Images have slight padding in discord, so they don't look *exactly* the same as regular emotes

 # TODOs
-- Show window where mouse is
+- Show window where mouse is (get mouse pos with pyautogui?)
-- Fix mac stuff
+- Fix mac stuff (GUIs are super weird on mac)